-Accrued Liability The excess, if any, of the Actuarial Accrued Liability over the

-Actuarial Value of Assets.

-Unfunded Actuarial Accrued

-Liability Contributions The level annual dollar amount to amortize the Unfunded

-Actuarial Accrued Liability.

-Valuation Date The date upon which the Normal Cost, Actuarial Accrued a Fiscal Year.

-Liability and Actuarial Value of Assets are determined.
-Generally, the Valuation Date will coincide with the ending of

-Years to Amortize the Unfunded Actuarial Accrued Liability

-The period is determined in each Actuarial Valuation as the number of years, beginning with the Valuation Date, to amortize the Unfunded Actuarial Accrued Liability with a level annual dollar amount that is the difference between the expected Part One contributions and the Normal Cost.
+Normal Cost That portion of the Actuarial Present Value of pension plan benefits that is allocated to a valuation year by the actuarial cost method.
+Prior Service Contributions Contributions for a department for purchasing credit for service before that department began participating in the System.
+Projected Benefits Those pension plan benefit amounts that are expected to be paid at various future times according to the Actuarial Assumptions, taking into account such items as the effect of advancement in age and past and anticipated future qualified service.
+Overfunded Actuarial Accrued Liability The excess, if any, of the Actuarial Value of Assets over the Actuarial Accrued Liability.
+Unfunded Actuarial Accrued Liability The excess, if any, of the Actuarial Accrued Liability over the Actuarial Value of Assets.
+Unfunded Actuarial Accrued Liability Contributions I The level annual dollar amount to amortize the Unfunded Actuarial Accrued Liability.
+Valuation Date The date upon which the Normal Cost, Actuarial Accrued Liability and Actuarial Value of Assets are determined.
+Generally, the Valuation Date will coincide with the ending of a Fiscal Year.
+Years to Amortize the Unfunded Actuarial Accrued Liability The period is determined in each Actuarial Valuation as the number of years, beginning with the Valuation Date, to amortize the Unfunded Actuarial Accrued Liability with a level annual dollar amount that is the difference between the expected Part One contributions and the Normal Cost.
 The determination may also reflect the present value of maximum state contributions as needed to have an amortization period of 30 years.
 If the Part One contributions and 30 years of the maximum state contributions are not adequate for a 30-year amortization period, then the actuarial valuation will include the determination of Part Two contributions required to have a 30-year amortization period.